Daniel-EST/political-bias/README.md

 # political-bias

 A Transformers-based model that classifies the political bias of Brazilian Portuguese tweets as either conservative, liberal, or neutral.
-This work was presented as part of a subject at computer and system engineering program.
+This work was presented as part of a subject at computer and system engineering masters program.

 # Methodology:
 TODO